freeCodeCamp-2025-Summer-Hackathon/yellow-packet/backend/README.md

 Handles Sign Up and Sign In validations and waits for the databases interactions from the models.

 ### auth.route.js
-The name of the endpoints that frontend will comunicate there are three routes.
+The name of the endpoints that the frontend will communicate with.
+There are three routes.
     - /login
     - /signup
     - /logout

 ### server.js
-Where Node.js loads all files and server configuration, such as hostname, port, eviroment variables and more.
+Where node.js loads all files and server configurations such as hostname, port, environment variables, and more.

 ### swagger.js
 Automatically generates API documentation from your code.